memgraph/docs/docs/reference-guide/streams/overview.md

 slug: /reference-guide/streams
 ---

-Memgraph can connect to existing streams sources.
+Memgraph can connect to existing stream sources.
 To use streams, a user must:
 1. [**Create a transformation
    module**](/reference-guide/streams/transformation-modules/overview.md)
 2. [Configure Memgraph](/reference-guide/configuration.md) to connect to, e.g.
    Kafka, by providing the appropriate flag `--kafka-bootstrap-servers=localhost:9092`
 3. [Create the stream](#creating-a-stream) with a `CREATE <source type> STREAM` query
 4. [Start the stream](#start-a-stream) with a `START STREAM` query

+:::tip

-:::tip Check out the **example-streaming-app** on [GitHub](https://github.com/memgraph/example-streaming-app) to see a sample Memgraph-Kafka application.
+Check out the **example-streaming-app** on [GitHub](https://github.com/memgraph/example-streaming-app) to see a sample Memgraph-Kafka application.

 :::

 ## Creating a stream

-The syntax for creating a stream depends on the type of the source because each specific types supports different set of configurations.
+The syntax for creating a stream depends on the type of the source because each specific type supports a different set of configuration options.

 :::note

-Order of the configurations is not strict so you can define configuration for each stream source however you want.
+There is no strict order for specifying the configuration options.

 :::

 ### Kafka